 About Duke's Aldridge Academy

-The school was judged as a `good school’ in its last OfSTED inspection in November 2016.
-We have set ourselves the goal of moving from being good to being outstanding in all aspects at our next inspection.
+Northumberland Park Community School, now known as Duke’s Aldridge Academy since September 2017, was judged as `good’ in its last OfSTED inspection in November 2016.
+We have set ourselves the goal of moving from being good to being outstanding in all aspects.

-Staff at Duke's Aldridge Academy are extremely hard working and committed and great emphasis is placed on common goals and teamwork.
+Staff at Duke’s Aldridge Academy are extremely hard working and committed and great emphasis is placed on common goals and teamwork.
 There is a strong philosophy of continuing professional development and ‘raising the bar’ for students and staff.
-Teaching and non-teaching staff are valued equally for their contribution to the success of the school.
+Teaching and none-teaching staff are valued equally for their contribution to the success of the academy.

-The school places teaching and learning at the heart of what it does and continuously supports and trains its teachers to become excellent.
-The school has achieved a dramatic improvement in achievement over the past few years, breaking through the presumptions that social deprivation limits attainment.
-We intend to continue to raise achievement beyond national averages to that of schools whose children and families are in more fortunate circumstances.
-For our children more than others, education and achievement is a vital basis for their future life chances.
-The school is the venue for Community Education provided during term time and school holidays.
+Duke’s Aldridge Academy places teaching and learning at the heart of everything we do and continuously supports and trains its teachers to become excellent.
+The academy has achieved a dramatic improvement in achievement over the past few years, breaking through the presumptions that social deprivation limits attainment.
+We intend to continue to raise achievement beyond national averages and that of academy’s whose children and families are in more fortunate circumstances, as for our children more than others, education and achievement is a vital basis for their future life chances.

 Page Last Updated: